AAFC-Bioinfo-AAC/.github/profile/README.md

 ## What We Aim to Achieve

 The `AAFC-Bioinfo-AAC` GitHub organization account, managed by AAFC's `Science Solutions and Innovation (SSI)`, was launched as a key deliverable of the
 `AAFC Bioinformatics Code Catalogue (ABCC)` project, led by members of AAFC's `Bioinformatics Research Support Network (BRSN)`.
-The project's objectives include:
+The project aims to:

-- to provide a centralized platform for version-controlled code, computational pipelines, and analytical resources;
+- provide a centralized platform for version-controlled code, computational pipelines, and analytical resources;
-- to promote standardized code development practices;
+- promote standardized code development practices;
-- to facilitate code reuse and transparency in accordance with Government of Canada guidances on [Open-source code publication](https://www.canada.ca/en/government/system/digital-government/digital-government-innovations/open-source-software/guide-for-publishing-open-source-code.html) and [FAIR-aligned practices](https://www.canada.ca/en/government/system/digital-government/digital-government-innovations/information-management/guidance-assessing-readiness-manage-data-according-findable-accessible-interoperable-reusable-principles.html);
+- facilitate code reuse and transparency in accordance with Government of Canada guidances on [Open-source code publication](https://www.canada.ca/en/government/system/digital-government/digital-government-innovations/open-source-software/guide-for-publishing-open-source-code.html) and [FAIR-aligned practices](https://www.canada.ca/en/government/system/digital-government/digital-government-innovations/information-management/guidance-assessing-readiness-manage-data-according-findable-accessible-interoperable-reusable-principles.html);
-- to simplify and streamline the code publication process.
+- simplify and streamline the code publication process.

 ## Why AAFC staff should use and contribute to `AAFC-Bioinfo-AAC`?